Mindenry/Twitter-Clone/README.md

 Contributions are welcome!
 Feel free to submit pull requests or report issues.

 ## 📜 License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **MINDENRY License**.

 ---